RakhithJK/OfficeDev-teams-toolkit-wiki/Collaborating-on-TeamsFx-Project.md

   Provide path of your Teams app `manifest.json` file.

 - #### `--aad-app-manifest`
-  Provide path of your Azure Active Directory `aad.manifest.json` file.
+  Provide path of your Microsoft Entra `aad.manifest.json` file.

 ### Examples
 Here are some examples for you to better handling permission for `TeamsFx` projects.